jfbu/texdimens/texdimens/README.md

-The descriptions that follow do not explain the details of the exact internal TeX procedures of parsing dimensional input, they only describe in a faithful manner the exact outcome of these internal procedures.
+The descriptions that follow do not explain the details of the exact internal TeX procedures of parsing dimensional input, they only describe in a faithful manner the exact outcome of those internal procedures.

 Also, this project requires the e-TeX extensions `\dimexpr` and `\numexpr`.
 The reader is supposed to be familiar with their basics,